malakaydi/Sentiment-analysis/README.md

-** The dataset that i used for this project is: https://www.kaggle.com/datasets/kazanova/sentiment140
+The dataset I used for this project is: https://www.kaggle.com/datasets/kazanova/sentiment140